gramaziokohler/antikythera/ARCHITECTURE.md

 - [x] Poll mermaid diagram API call
 - [x] Add/Update blueprint to Antikythera
 - [x] MQTT Log handler (Log Message)
+- [x] Move orchestrator to antikythera_orchestrator package as well as system agents
+- [ ] Implement sequencer for dynamic Blueprint expansion
+- [ ] Add model to tool-context
 - [ ] Implement and use Task status and ack messages
 - [ ] Implement Agent starts with a configuration file
-- [ ] Implement sequencer for dynamic Blueprint expansion
+- [ ] Fix `StrEnum` problem on python 3.9
-...
+- [ ] PoC Grasshopper components: if inputs have values, treat them as params ...
 - [ ] Web UI + React Flow